EricHuang2FG/Predicting-the-Remaining-Useful-Life-of-Turbofan-Engines-Using-Neural-ODEs/README.md

 ### Outputting Graphs and Final Results

-To generate graphical comparisons of the predicted and actual RULs of CNN-NODE and NODE, run [main.py](src/main.py).
+To generate graphical comparisons of the predicted and actual RULs of CNN-NODE and NODE, run [main.py](src/main.py) (note that the file must be run from the root directory).
 8 graphs will be generated:

 - The first 4 graphs show the CNN-NODE graphs in the order of FD001, FD002, FD003, FD004.
 - The 4 graphs afterwards show the NODE graphs in the order of FD001, FD002, FD003, FD004.